 “We are taking them at their word and will continue to investigate this as a potential hate crime,” she said.
 There is not enough evidence at this point to call it racially motivated, she said.

 Some have gone as far to say the entire Allen Coon case is a hoax, directed by an angry mother who is upset at the school district and her living conditions in Kansas City.
-Other have even set forth the “black boogeyman” theory, blaming a “black” person for a crime that either never happened or clearly involved another suspect.
+She also knows there is a white audience who will help her disseminate her tale.
+Others have even set forth the “black boogeyman” theory – blaming a black person for a crime that either never happened or clearly involved another suspect.

-There is one indisputable fact about this case, in that it has “white” Americans up in arms because there is not much media attention and the Kansas City Police are not investigating it as a hate crime.
-But Graves said that could change.
+There is one indisputable fact about this case, in that it has white Americans up in arms because there is not much media attention and the Kansas City Police are not investigating it as a hate crime.
+But Sergeant Graves said that could change.

 “At this time, we have no evidence this assault was a bias or hate crime,” Graves said.
 “The incident is still under investigation and is actively being worked by Assault Squad detectives in our Homicide Unit.
 If investigators discover it is a bias or hate crime the report will be reclassified as such.
 This is not an incident we take lightly.
 Detectives have reached out to the community and members of the school district in the course of this investigation to learn as much as they can about what occurred and may have led up to the assault – and they are still doing that today.”

 UPDATED March 27, 2012: 7:02 a.m.
 Arizona Time: monster-island.net has confirmed that the photo used on the Justice for Allen Coon Facebook page is not Allen, but actually an Afghani female burn victim.
-The administrator, who’s name is “Melissa,” (but says she is not the mother) not only has now changed the profile picture, but also took down Operation Nation staffer Annabeth Milosevic’s comments which included a link to this story and asked why a phony picture is being used.
+The administrator of the Facebook page, who’s name is “Melissa,” (but says she is not the mother) not only has now changed the profile picture, but also took down Operation-Nation staffer Annabeth Milosevic’s comments which included a link to this story and asked why a phony picture is being used.
 See below.